viewar/documentation/docs/sdk/quickstart.md

 tracker.on('trackingTargetStatusChanged', onTrackingTargetStatusChanged);
 ```

-#### Tip
+> _After deactivating or resetting a tracker, it needs to be calibrated again._

-_After deactivating or resetting a tracker, it needs to be calibrated again.
-This means that the detected and/or confirmed ground plane gets lost._
+> _This means that the detected and/or confirmed ground plane gets lost._

 ## Cameras